bighippoman/gemini-blog-build/README.md

     -   `--clean`: Clean the output directory before building.
     -   `--serve`: Start a local development server to preview the blog.
 -   **Interactive CLI Setup Wizard**: Run `blog-build init` for a guided setup of your blog, including title, output directory, and template choice.
+-   **Post Creation Wizard (`blog-build new`)**: Interactively create new Markdown files with pre-filled frontmatter.
 -   **Tag/Category Pages**: Automatically generates dedicated HTML pages for each unique tag found in post frontmatter.
 -   **Search Index Generation**: Creates a `search-index.json` file in the output directory for client-side search implementations.
 -   **Incremental Builds**: Only re-processes changed Markdown files, significantly speeding up subsequent builds.
 -   **Draft Posts**: Exclude posts from the final build by adding `draft: true` to their frontmatter.
+-   **Related Posts**: Displays a list of related posts based on shared tags at the bottom of each post.
+-   **Dynamic Tag Cloud/List**: Generates a list of all tags used in the blog, with links to their respective tag pages.

 ## Installation